 Jennifer (Meng) Lu

-I’m a second-year Sc.M. student in Computer Science at Brown University, advised by Ellie Pavlick and Carsten Eickhoff.
+I’m a Sc.M. student in Computer Science at Brown University, advised by Ellie Pavlick and Carsten Eickhoff.
 I graduated from Wellesley College with a double major in CS and history.

 news